 The topic of the $L^p$-bounded multipliers has been extensively researched on symmetric spaces of noncompact type for multipliers corresponding to convolutions with distributions which are bi-invariant with respect to the subgroup, see e.g. Anker \cite{Anker} and references therein.
 However, general results on compact Lie groups are surprisingly elusive.
 For the case of the group $\SU2$ a characterisation for operators leading to Calderon--Zygmund kernels in terms of certain symbols was given by Coifman and G. Weiss in \cite{CW70} based on a criterion for Calderon--Zygmund operators from \cite{CdG70} (see also \cite{CWbook}).
 The proofs and formulations, however, rely on explicit formulae for representations and for the Clebsch--Gordan coefficients available on $\SU2$ and are not extendable to other groups.
 In general, in the case when we do not deal with functions of a fixed operator, it is even unclear in which terms to formulate criteria for the $L^p$-boundedness.

 In this paper we prove a general result for arbitrary compact Lie groups $G$.
-This becomes possible based on the tools developed in \cite{RTbook}, in particular the development of the matrix valued symbols and the corresponding quantisation relating operators and their symbolic calculus with the representation theory of the group.
-In view of the results in \cite{RTW10}, pseudo-differential operators in H\"ormander classes $\Psi^m(\G)$ can be characterised in terms of decay conditions imposed on the matrix valued symbols using natural difference operators acting on the unitary dual $\Gh$.
+This becomes possible based on the tools initiated and developed by the first author and V. Turunen in \cite{RT-su2} and \cite{RTbook}, in particular the development of the matrix valued symbols and the corresponding quantization relating operators and their symbolic calculus with the representation theory of the group.
+In view of the results in \cite{RT-su2, RTW10}, pseudo-differential operators in H\"ormander classes $\Psi^m(\G)$ can be characterised in terms of decay conditions imposed on the matrix valued symbols using natural difference operators acting on the unitary dual $\Gh$.